The United States of St. Brendan the navigator; forerunner to Columbus – 16th May

 St. Conleth the patron of Kildare – 4th May

-As a bishop, Conleth made a journey to Rome, and returned with vestments for his church at Kildare.
-He later died tragically in the woods, being attacked by wolves, on 3 May, 519.
-Conleth is buried in Kildare Cathedral along with St. Brigid.
-His feast day is celebrated on the 4th May.
+After some twenty years as bishop, the reverend Conleth began a journey to Rome, with a view to returning with vestments for his church at Kildare.
+He travelled against the wishes of his missionary helper St. Brigid.
+He died tragically early on his journey in the Irish woods, being attacked by wolves, on 3 May, 519.

 Facebooktwitterredditpinterestlinkedinmailby feather